ctcl-bregis/ctclsite-python/config/projects/svcs/content.md

 ## Former
 "Polyethylene" is the hardware codename to the X8DAi that formerly made up a dual Intel Xeon X5670 workstation desktop I used for the majority of 2021.
 In February 2023, I repurposed the motherboard to be used as my main server to be able to sell off the Dell and HP rack servers that I used prior.

-As of May 19, 2023, this continues to be my main virtualization server setup until the HP ProLiant blade servers are ready.

 Specifications, as of April 27, 2023: